HIST 1301. United States History to 1876. 3 Hours. [TCCN: HIST 1301]

 HIST 3387.
 World War II.
 3 Hours.

-Students examine the inter-war and World War II era from 1919 - 1945, emphasizing the events leading to the war in Europe, the rise of Nazi Germany, the major battles and campaigns in the European theatre, and the aftermath of the war.
+Students examine the inter-war and World War II era from 1919 to 1945, emphasizing the events leading to the war in Europe, the rise of Nazi Germany, the major battles and campaigns in the European theatre, and the aftermath of the war.
 Topics may include the rise of the Japanese Empire, the events leading to the outbreak of war in Asia and the Pacific, and the major battles and campaigns of the Pacific war through the defeat of Japan.

 HIST 3388.
 Public History.
 3 Hours.

 Students examine topics in the field of Public History, including architectural preservation and restoration, museum studies, and oral history.
 Topics vary from semester to semester, but each semester students analyze oral sources, primary textual materials, and historical artifacts of various types, including architectural dwellings, tools, and local and family records.

 HIST 3389.
 Africa - Past & Present.
 3 Hours.

 Students examine the problems, potentials, and upheavals of Modern Africa.
 Topics may include the effect of the slave trade on African society, racial conflicts, apartheid, the emergence of African nationalism, the end of white colonial rule, and the difficulties of achieving economic and political stability in contemporary Africa.

 HIST 3390.
 Conceptualizing History Edu.
 3 Hours.